 Who pays for installing a dropped kerb?

 You are required to pay all costs associated with installing a dropped kerb.
-There is an administration fee charged to apply for a dropped kerb.
+There is an administration fee of £65 to apply for a dropped kerb.
 Once approval is granted you should contact us for a quotation.
-A £50 fee will be charged for providing the quotation which will be deducted from the cost of installing the dropped crossing.

 Do I need planning consent?